Darlington County License Hearing Guide

 After Criminal Case Concludes

-- SR-22 Insurance Requirement: An SR-22 is a certificate of financial responsibility that your insurance company files with the SCDMV to verify that you have the required auto insurance coverage.
+- SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility demonstrating that you have the minimum required liability insurance coverage.

-- Classes/Programs That Must Be Completed: Depending on the circumstances of your DUI, you may be required to complete a DUI education program or substance abuse treatment.
+- Classes/Programs That Must Be Completed: The court or the DMV may require you to complete a DUI education program or substance abuse treatment program as a condition of license reinstatement.

 Darlington County DMV Offices